top of page

 240_F_1711676707_5tGqBzU9fsHtSRm9b7N5qVZVvogvjnr6.jpg

-On average, an autistic student who begins early intervention at age 3 and continues receiving services through age 21 spends about 19 years in school, and with Extended School Year (ESY) services, that support can extend to 21–23 years.
-But does the number of years truly matter if the focus remains on meeting academic benchmarks instead of addressing the real supports and needs required to reach those benchmarks?
+On average, an autistic student who begins early intervention at age three and receives services through age 21 spends nearly two decades in the education system.
+With Extended School Year (ESY) services, that support can stretch into the early twenties.
+But time alone does not equal success—especially when the focus remains on academic benchmarks rather than the behavioral and functional supports needed to achieve them.

-• How do students with persistent aggressive behaviors accomplish their IEP goals and successfully complete transition programs without receiving adequate behavioral services?
+• How do students with persistent aggressive behaviors meet IEP goals or complete transition programs without adequate behavioral intervention?

-• How can education systems claim success when so many autistic young adults are left behind, unable to function in society immediately after exiting high school?
+• How can systems claim success when so many autistic young adults exit high school unable to function independently in society?

-These questions often go unanswered as no educational system wants to document its own shortcomings, especially when they challenge the status quo.
-As a result, many capable young adults are left at home, isolated and dependent on limited Social Security benefits, spending their days playing video games or engaging with social media.
-Few programs exist to meet their unique behavioral and vocational needs.
+These questions often go unanswered.
+Educational systems rarely document their own gaps, particularly when doing so challenges the status quo.
+As a result, many capable young adults are left isolated at home, dependent on limited Social Security benefits, spending their days disengaged from meaningful work or community life.
+Programs that address their complex behavioral and vocational needs are scarce.

-This should not be their outcome.
-With the proper behavioral and vocational support, these individuals should be able to maintain part-time employment and, at best, exceed expectations and achieve meaningful, independent success.
+This should not be the outcome.
+With appropriate behavioral and vocational supports, many of these individuals can maintain part-time employment, and in many cases, exceed expectations and achieve meaningful independence.

 Amazing House of Hope Research Goals

-While we cannot go back and fix what has been broken, Amazing House of Hope is committed to meeting each young adult where they are, helping them rebuild, grow, and reach their maximum potential.
-Through partnerships with institutions that share our passion for autism and emotional regulation, we aim to:
+While we cannot undo past system failures, Amazing House of Hope is committed to meeting young adults where they are and helping them rebuild, grow, and reach their maximum potential.
+Through partnerships with institutions that share our commitment to autism and emotional regulation, we aim to:

-• Create real solutions for others facing similar challenges.
+• Develop practical solutions for others facing similar challenges

-There are a number of studies examining youth aggression in autism, mostly focused on children and adolescents.
-However, there is far less research on autistic young adults, especially those with severe or aggressive behavior combined with higher support needs.
+Existing research on aggression in autism focuses largely on children and adolescents.
+There is far less research on autistic young adults, particularly those with severe behavioral challenges and higher support needs.

-• Long-term unemployment among autistic adults over 18.
+• Long-term unemployment in autistic adults over 18

-• Most existing studies are cross-sectional, meaning they capture a snapshot in time and often rely on caregiver reports rather than direct observation or functional assessment.
+• Most research is cross-sectional, offering only snapshots in time and often relying on caregiver reports rather than direct observation or functional assessment.

-• Very little research has examined real-world post-school outcomes, such as employment or community living for autistic adults with significant behavioral challenges.
+• Real-world outcomes, such as employment and community living, are rarely studied for autistic adults with significant behavioral challenges.

-• There are even fewer intervention studies that target aggressive behavior across the entire transition period into adulthood, and even fewer still that use rigorous, randomized controlled trial methods.
+• Few intervention studies address aggression throughout the transition into adulthood, and even fewer use rigorous, randomized controlled methods.

 bottom of page